Schema

 Fauna Schema Language

-In Fauna, you define schemas using Fauna Schema Language (FSL).
-You use FSL to create and update schemas for:
+In Fauna, you define schema using Fauna Schema Language (FSL).
+You use FSL to create and update schema for:

-You can manage schemas as FSL files and use the Fauna CLI to push changes to Fauna.
+You can manage schema as .fsl files and use the Fauna CLI to push changes to Fauna.
 This lets you version control, review, and automate schema changes.

 Collection schema